IamJomm/External/README.md

-# External-Bhop
+# External
-Just run exe file in "Release" folder and Counter-Strike: Global Offensive.
+Just run exe file and *THEN* Counter-Strike: Global Offensive.